Keefe Bruyette lifts MFA Financial Inc. [MFA] price estimate. Who else is bullish?

-MFA Financial Inc. [NYSE: MFA] gained 1.33% or 0.06 points to close at $4.57 with a heavy trading volume of 3608781 shares.
-The company report on July 2, 2021 that MFA Financial, Inc. Announces Completion of Acquisition of Lima One Capital, LLC.
+MFA Financial Inc. [NYSE: MFA] stock went on an upward path that rose over 1.96% on Wednesday, amounting to a one-week price increase of more than 3.99%.
+The company report on July 16, 2021 that MFA Financial, Inc. Plans Live Audio Webcast of Second Quarter 2021 Earnings Conference Call.

-MFA Financial, Inc. (NYSE: MFA) announced that it has completed the previously announced acquisition from affiliates of Magnetar Capital of their ownership interests in Lima One Holdings, LLC, the parent company of Lima One Capital, LLC.
-As had been anticipated, MFA has also acquired from certain members of management of Lima One their ownership interests in Lima One Holdings.
-With the completion of these transactions, MFA now owns all of the outstanding ownership interests of Lima One Holdings.

-Also as previously announced, Lima One’s executive leadership team has joined MFA, and they will continue to manage Lima One’s business from its base in Greenville, South Carolina.

-It opened the trading session at $4.48, the shares rose to $4.61 and dropped to $4.4435, the range by which the price of stock traded the whole day.
-The daily chart for MFA points out that the company has recorded 23.51% gains over the past six months.
-However, it is still -83.53% lower than its most recent low trading price.
+MFA Financial, Inc. (NYSE: MFA) plans to host a live audio webcast of its investor conference call on Thursday, August 5, 2021, at 10:00 a.m.
+(Eastern Time) to discuss its second quarter 2021 financial results, which are scheduled to be announced earlier that day.

+The live audio webcast will be accessible to the general public over the internet at http://www.mfafinancial.com by clicking on the “Webcasts & Presentations” link on MFA’s home page.
+To listen to the conference call over the internet, please go to the MFA website at least 15 minutes before the call to register and to download and install any needed audio software.
+Earnings presentation materials will be posted on the MFA website prior to the conference call and an audio replay will be available on the website following the call.

+Over the last 12 months, MFA stock rose by 79.01%.
+The one-year MFA Financial Inc. stock forecast points to a potential upside of 0.21.
+The average equity rating for MFA stock is currently 2.30, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 3.61M shares, MFA reached to a volume of 3608781 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $2.07 billion, with 451.13 million shares outstanding and 433.45 million shares in the current float.
+Compared to the average trading volume of 3.62M shares, MFA stock reached a trading volume of 2999320 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about MFA Financial Inc. [MFA]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MFA shares is $4.70 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MFA stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.